algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 - The [first one](#b-tree-layout) is based on the memory layout of a B-tree, and, depending on the array size, it is up to 8x faster than `std::lower_bound` while using the same space as the array and only requiring a permutation of its elements.
 - The [second one](#b-tree-layout-1) is based on the memory layout of a B+ tree, and it is up to 15x faster that `std::lower_bound` while using just 6-7% more memory — or 6-7% **of** the memory if we can keep the original sorted array.

-To distinguish them from B-trees — the structures with pointers, thousands to millions of elements per node, and empty spaces — we will use the names *S-tree* and *S+ tree* respectively to refer to these particular memory layouts[^name].
+To distinguish them from B-trees — the structures with pointers, hundreds to thousands of keys per node, and empty spaces in them — we will use the names *S-tree* and *S+ tree* respectively to refer to these particular memory layouts[^name].

 [^name]: [Similar to B-trees](https://en.wikipedia.org/wiki/B-tree#Origin), "the more you think about what the S in S-trees means, the better you understand S-trees."